LuizVieira11/LuizVieira11/README.md

 ## Backend Developer

-I currently work as a Technical Support Analyst for integrated ERP systems at TSoluções and am in the fifth period of a Computer Engineering program at the University of Sorocaba.
+I currently work as a Customer Success and Implementation Analyst for integrated ERP systems at Maxiprod and am in the sixth period of a Computer Engineering program at the University of Sorocaba.
 My work is primarily focused on backend development using Java and the Spring framework.

 <!--horizontal divider(gradiant)-->
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">